noahehall/theBookOfNoah/0current/architectural thinking/application_design.md

 ## patterns

+- adapter
+- aggregator
 - builder
+- chain of responsibility
+- decorator
+- domain driven development
+- facade
 - factory: abstracts implementation details of instantiating entities
+  - simple factory: encapsulating a complex if statement/similar into a separate module
+- interface oriented design
+- observer
 - repository: abstract implementation details on how to retrieve data; logic for retrieving, validating and translating responses from a data service
 - singleton
+- strategy
 - tryparse: pattern for trying some logic and returning the response, but on error returning the given substitute instead of throwing the exception
-- interface oriented design
-- domain driven development
-- chain of responsibility pattern
-- aggregator pattern

-- domain driven design
+### API Patterns

 - remote access protocols (e.g. REST, SOAP, or GraphQL)

   - REST